greenelab/continuous_analysis/readme.md

 # Continuous Analysis

 This repository shows examples of how to perform continuous analysis using a variety of services and open source software.

-If you'd like to see a service added please create an issue or better yet, implement it and create a pull request.
+We encourage additions and improvements, please create an issue or better yet, implement it and create a pull request.

 This repository uses a test run of [Kallisto](https://github.com/pachterlab/kallisto) as an example.
 The figures below are re-generated with each commit.